 - Proof of Idaho Child Care Assistance Program (ICCP) status:

-- Denial letter or benefits letter: contact Idaho Department of Health and Welfare for a copy
+- Denial letter from Idaho Department of Health and Welfare

 - Be prepared to provide this information with the application: